-In 2012, Merit School of Music decided to redesign its website.
-Its leadership used the redesign as an opportunity to research new donation platforms that would offer streamlined service, ease of use and transparency for donors.
-Specifically, the School was looking for a provider that offered customization services, could support event ticket sales and offered private, branded pages for donations.
-After doing thorough research conducting demos of different donation platforms, Merit School of Music decided on Qgiv and its Contextual Giving solutions as the only platform able to provide every item on its wish list.
+Merit School of Music needed a provider that offered customization services, could support event ticket sales and offered private, branded pages for donations.
+After doing thorough research conducting demos of different donation platforms, Merit School of Music decided on Qgiv as the only platform able to provide every item on its wish list.

 “After conducting our own research and reaching out to other nonprofits to get their feedback on donation platforms, we decided that Qgiv fulfilled all of our donation and event registration needs,” said Ridder.
 “Qgiv offers simplicity for both our donors, allowing them to use our branded page for donations and registration, and for our internal team, who can now easily make adjustments and customize our site.”

-Since its provider switch in the beginning of 2013, Merit School of Music has seen an increase in both the number of gifts and the amount of donations it has received.
+Since its provider switch, Merit School of Music has seen an increase in both the number of gifts and the amount of donations it has received.
 Donors who used to mail in a check for $20,000 donations were now logging on through their smartphone, finding the new platform easy and secure to use.
-With half of its current budget coming from community contributions, and almost all of its major donors embracing online giving, the simple and effective platform is key to the School’s continued prosperity.

 Less than a year since implementing Qgiv, Merit School of Music has seen an increased amount of online donations as well as a significant increase in traffic to its donation page:

-The School has seen a 16 percent increase in general gifts in its first year since switching from Network for Good in the beginning of 2013.
+The School has seen a 16 percent increase in general gifts in its first year since switching from Network for Good.

-Additionally, the school has received approximately 47 percent more in donations over its 2012 fundraising.
+Additionally, the school has received approximately 47 percent more in donations.

 Merit School of Music currently receives 35 percent of its budget through online giving, a number that they expect to rise as younger generations and alumni increasingly join its donor base.